aws-samples/sample-iam-account-access-manager/README.md

 Both carry the **same** policy document.
 The tags are the only difference.

 Note the role name capitalizes the project while the tag value stays lowercase.
-Only the tag is compared, and `StringEquals` is case-sensitive — see [Gotchas](#gotchas).
+Only the tag is compared, and `StringEquals` is case-sensitive — see [Considerations and limitations](#considerations-and-limitations).

 **One permissions boundary** — `WorkforceAbacBoundary-<environment>`.
 A hard ceiling: these roles can never act outside S3, whatever gets attached to them later.